 If you were injured in an accident as a driver or passenger on a motorcycle, maxi-scooter, motorized or electric scooter, or moped, you may be entitled to money damages for your medical bills, lost income, emotional distress, and pain and suffering.

-Obtain Compensation from All Parties Responsible for a Motorcycle Accident
+Obtain Compensation from All Parties Responsible for a Rancho Bernardo Motorcycle Accident

 Before seeking compensation for your injuries, you will need to establish liability for the motorcycle accident.
 This just means that at least one other driver is fully or partially at fault for causing the accident.
 The following list of parties could potentially be at fault for a motorcycle accident: Driver of the other vehicle involved in the accident; Agency responsible for maintaining the road or highway where the accident occurred; Motorcycle manufacturer or retailer; Manufacturer or distributor of a defective motorcycle part; Company responsible for repairing, inspecting, and/or maintaining the motorcycle; Motorcycle rental agency.

-Passengers Can Be Compensated for Injuries in a Motorcycle Accident
+Passengers Can Be Compensated for Motorcycle Accident Injuries

 Passengers in motorcycle collisions can seek financial compensation for their injuries.
 An injured passenger can obtain compensation from the motorcycle driver’s insurance company, or the other driver’s insurance company, depending on who was at fault for the collision.
 If both drivers were partially at fault, you may be able to collect compensation from both of their insurance companies.